efh32/ML-Toolbox-Image-Classification/README.md

 ### File Information <a name="fileInfo"/>
+The following is done in a Google Cloud Datalab environment.

 1. train.py - This file imports the inception v3 model.
 Imports the images from a google cloud bucket directory that contains the training images.
 Creates preprocessed images and sends the images preprocess directory.
 Uses the preprocessed images in order to create a model.
 Deploys model in the model directory.